Visit Saint-Rémy-de-Provence - All Things French

 • St-Rémy-de-Provence is beautifully clean.
 I admit to being a bit of a clean freak, and whilst I adore discovering the hidden parts of even the oldest villages in France, I particularly love the pristine places.
 10/10 for this town.
 Yay!

-• I don't know if it's the layout or that I was just lucky, but walking around this town was remarkably civilised and not-too-busy.
-(Except on market day, bien sûr!)
+• I don't know if it's the layout or that I was just lucky, but walking around this town was remarkably civilised and not-too-busy (except on market day, bien sûr!).
+It is, however becoming busier every year, so try - as I always recommend - to visit out of season.
 And be sure to visit the Place Favier, the Place de la République, and the Place Mireille.

 • The cafe culture is just lovely.
 What can I say?
 So far, French coffee has a bit of a way to go before it catches up with the very fussy Australian palate.
 However, the café scene in St Rémy is just fabulous - as you would expect with any bistrot en France.
 Oh yes, give me an outdoor table and chairs in Saint-Rémy-de-Provence and I'm in heaven!